Javadev7/Javadev7/README.md

 - 👨‍💻 Some of my projects are available in [my Porfolio](https://aldoloayza.netlify.app/)

-- 💬 Ask me about **React, Javascript,Next, Node, SQL and Typescript**
+- 💬 Ask me about **React, Angular, Javascript, NextJS, NodeJS, SQL and Typescript**

 - 📫 How to reach me **jloayzag7@gmail.com**